 The hypergeometric probability distribution function can be effectively used to determine your chances of being selected for a particular internship.
 Suppose a total of 25 people register themselves for the internship program.
 The probability that the first twenty applications get selected for the personal interview can be calculated with the help of hypergeometric probability distribution.
 Also, the likeliness of ten applicants qualifying the personal interview out of the twenty selected applicants can be represented in a similar manner with the help of hypergeometric distribution.

 Mahjong is a card game that has Chinese origins.
 It consists of a total of 112 cards.
 108 cards of the total cards are arranged in such a way that they are numbered one to nine, each card has four copies, and there are three such sets of cards.
-In addition there are four Zhong cards marked with a red block.
-The person at the end possessing at least three Zhong cards is declared as the winner of the game.
+In addition, there are four Zhong cards marked with a red block.
+The person at the end possessing at least three Zhong cards is declared the winner of the game.
 The hypergeometric probability distribution is best suited and prominently used in such a case to calculate the chances of a person winning the game.